songsbyarchit/meraki-demo-bridge/demo_flows/partner/manufacturing/mg/30min.md

-[Demo Script]

-Hello and welcome to our Meraki MG demo tailored for the Manufacturing sector.
-Today, we'll be focusing on how Meraki can help address common pain points in this industry and provide solutions to improve network connectivity and security.

-First, let's discuss some pain points that customers in the Manufacturing sector typically face.
-These include the need for reliable and secure network connectivity across multiple locations, the challenge of managing and monitoring a large number of devices, and the importance of ensuring uptime for critical operations.
+Hey there!
+Thanks for joining us today for this demo on Cisco Meraki's MG for the Manufacturing sector.

+Let's dive right in with a quick warm-up question: What trends or challenges are you seeing with customers in the Manufacturing sector?
+What do you find unique or tricky about positioning solutions in this space?

-So, how can Meraki help address these pain points?
-Let's dive into a few use cases that demonstrate the capabilities of the Meraki MG.
+Now, let's explore how Meraki can address these challenges with a focus on the Manufacturing sector.

-Use Case 1: Remote Monitoring and Troubleshooting Imagine a scenario where a manufacturing plant experiences a network outage.
-With Meraki MG, partners can remotely access the network dashboard to identify the issue quickly.
-By **clicking 'Tools > Live Tools'**, they can troubleshoot connectivity problems in real-time, minimizing downtime and keeping operations running smoothly.
+**Use Case 1: Remote Monitoring and Troubleshooting** Imagine a scenario where you have multiple manufacturing facilities spread out across different locations.
+With Meraki's centralized dashboard, you can quickly **navigate to 'Monitor > Clients'** to see real-time data on all connected devices and easily troubleshoot any issues remotely.

-Use Case 2: Secure Network Segmentation
+**Use Case 2: Secure Access Control**
-In a manufacturing environment, it's crucial to separate different types of devices to ensure security and compliance.
-Partners can easily create secure network segments using Meraki MG by **clicking 'Configure > VLANs'**.
-This allows for granular control over network traffic and helps prevent unauthorized access to sensitive data.

-Use Case 3: Quality of Service (QoS) for Voice and Video Applications Many manufacturing facilities rely on voice and video communications for efficient operations.
-With Meraki MG, partners can prioritize traffic for these applications by **clicking 'Configure > Traffic Shaping'**.
-This ensures a seamless user experience and consistent performance for critical business processes.

-Now, let's wrap up with a few smart questions that partners can use to prompt discussion with potential customers:
+In a manufacturing environment, security is paramount.
+With Meraki, you can **click 'Configure > Wireless > Access Control'** to set up granular access policies, ensuring only authorized devices can connect to your network.

+**Use Case 3: Scalability and Expansion**
+As your manufacturing business grows, so does your network.
+With Meraki, adding new sites or expanding existing ones is a breeze.
+Simply **go to 'Organization > Inventory'** to see all your network devices and easily manage them from a single pane of glass.

+Now, let's address some common questions partners might have when pitching MG in the Manufacturing space:

-1. How are you currently managing network connectivity across your manufacturing sites?
-Are there any pain points you are experiencing in this area?
+Q: What are the top manufacturing pain points this addresses?
-2. What measures do you have in place to ensure the security of your network and devices in your manufacturing environment?
-3. How important is reliable and high-quality network performance for your day-to-day operations, and what challenges have you faced in achieving this?

-Thank you for joining our Meraki MG demo today.
-We hope this session has provided you with valuable insights on how Meraki can help address the unique needs of the Manufacturing sector.
-If you have any further questions or would like to explore a customized solution for your business, please feel free to reach out to us.
+A: Usually lack of visibility, slow troubleshooting, and complexity managing multiple sites.

+Q: How do we best position MG during the pitch?
+A: Emphasise Meraki’s ease of use, single dashboard, and fast deployment with built-in security.

+Q: What installation or deployment concerns should we be ready for?
+A: It’s typically plug-and-play, but partners should ensure licensing is pre-applied and templates are ready.

+That's all for today's demo.
+Thank you for your time, and we look forward to helping you empower your manufacturing customers with Cisco Meraki's MG solution.